berchev/aws_ec2/README.md

   export AWS_SECRET_ACCESS_KEY="XXXXXXXXXXXXXXXXXXXXXXXX"
   ```
 - Note that current `ec2.json` configuration will create EC2 image in **us-west-2** region.
 If you do not want that, you need to specify region by your choice.
-- Note taht change of the region will led to change in the image (`source_ami`).
-The `source_ami` specified in ec2.json file could be not available in the region chosed by you.
+- Note that change of the region will led to change in the image (`source_ami`).
+The `source_ami` specified in ec2.json file could be not available in the region chosen by you.
 That's why if you chnage the **region** you may need to change the **source_ami**, too.
 - Run command: `packer build template.json` and wait the script to finish.
 You will receive notification similar to this one:
   ```